reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

 ## Features
 - **LangChain**: A specialized framework designed for developping language model applications, providing seamless integration with the powerful Llama 2 model.
 The framework offers off-the-shelf chains for easy initiation as well as customizable components for tailoring existing chains or building new ones.
 The LangChain libraries themselves are made up of several different packages, with `langchain_community` serving as a hub for third party integrations.
 Within this package, `llama-cpp-python` is particularly relevant for the specific purpose of this repository.
 It acts as a Python binding for `llama.cpp` and supports inference for many Llama 2 models.
-- **Pinecone**: Leverage Pinecone as a Vector Store for efficient similarity search and retrieval of contextually relevant responses.
+- **Pinecone**: Leverage Pinecone as a vector store for efficient similarity search and retrieval of contextually relevant responses.
 Pinecone runs serverless that lets you deliver remarkable chatbot applications with a certain number of advantages.
 It has power to search across billions of embeddings with ultra-low query latency.
 You can get started for free, then upgrade and scale as needed.
 - **Streamlit**: Build a user-friendly interface using Streamlit, allowing users to interact seamlessly with the chatbot.
 No front-end experience required.
 It's the UI powering Large Language Model movement.
 That means GenAI and Streamlit: A perfect match.

 ## Requirements